 A rich dessert with rich roots that has stood the test of time, these Canadian Butter Tarts are a total classic!
-A maple syrup custard filling in buttery tart shells makes for tasty handheld treat.
+A maple syrup custard filling in buttery tart shells makes for a tasty handheld treat.

 It is said that the first written recipe for these tarts appeared in 1900 in the Royal Victoria Cookbook with the name, Filling for Tarts.
 But historians agree that this recipe existed for hundreds of years before, and that this was the first time it was formalized into a cookbook.

 This recipe would’ve been passed around through families or passed around at churches.

-After that first publication, where the tart recipe was vague (just a list of ingredients and then says mix), it seems to change a little.
-I used the recipe published in 1979 of the Purity cookbook, which is very different to their recipe published in 1944.
+After that first publication, where the tart recipe was vague (just a list of ingredients and then says mix), it seems to have changed a little.
+I used the recipe published in 1979 in the Purity cookbook, which is very different to their recipe published in 1944.

 As with any recipe, the ingredients vary from family to family.
 Some make the filling with brown sugar; others add maple syrup or dark syrup.
 There is a big group of people who like it with dried fruit and others with nuts, and some with both.